scm2000/morsePaddlePractice/README.md

 This project makes a Morse Code practice oscillator out of an arduino compatible micro controller, a stero jack and a passive buzzer.
+The code, as checked in, is targeted to the Teensy 4.1 controller.

 With simple wiring of the parts (in comments in main.cpp), and some simple software it impelemnts an Iambic-A code practice oscillator.